Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 We all carry toxic beliefs from our upbringing or our society, and it is our job to address and unlearn them.
 This is hard, long-term, potentially lifelong work.
 Fighting the tide of cultural norms isn’t easy, and I am not trying to downplay or simplify it.
 But, if we want to build truly radical and inclusive communities, it is absolutely necessary.

-Finally, we must stop this in-fighting.
-Stop shaming and attacking our own.
+Finally, we must stop this in-fighting and sex negativity in the polyamory community.
+We need to stop shaming and attacking our own.
 Whether we’re polyamorous or swingers or relationship anarchists, whether we’re asexual or demisexual or hypersexual, whether we have orgies every weekend or only have sex in committed romantic relationships, we must stop throwing each other under the bus for crumbs of respectability from a culture that seeks to judge and repress all of us in exactly the same ways.

 Cisheteromononormative society shames us all enough.
 We like to think we’re better than to also do it to each other.
 And right now, we’re not.